Golden Gate Park

 Advertising

 Golden Gate Park provides a beautiful green swath through the city, and its roads and trails are easy to navigate.
 (Get out of your car as soon as possible and you'll be happier).
-The 2.3-mile trail starts at the Park Presidio and takes you past fun landmarks like the Murphy Windmill, the stone bridge at Stow Lake, and other park delights.
+The 2.3-mile Park Loop trail starts at the Park Presidio and takes you past fun landmarks like the Murphy Windmill and the stone bridge at Stow Lake.
+Along the way, catch some public art and street musicians.
 You'll move westward to reach Ocean Beach and views of the Pacific.

 Officially termed the Bay Area Ridge Trail, this iconic and very memorable walk takes you across the Golden Gate Bridge (it's very, very windy!
 Make sure your hat is tight fitting or it will sail away) and into the Marin Headlands, those beautiful swells of untouched land on the other side.
 It's less than 2 miles and should take less than an hour to complete.
 It's wheelchair friendly with a ramp from the Visitors Center.
 And then you get bragging rights for crossing one of the most recognized bridges in the world!